Twanthain and Twanthainese

 30. Kay(f)bop(t): 0.0000286%

-Working languages: Twanthainese, Spanish, English, Indonesian, Tagalog, Mandarin, and Taiwanese Hokkien.
+Working languages: Twanthainese, Sissinese, Spanish, English, Indonesian, Tagalog, Mandarin, and Taiwanese Hokkien.
 Twanthain's "working languages" are the usually ones in which official documentation is always provided; the difference between them and the "official" languages is minimal and nebulous, and in a sense these may all be regarded as de facto official languages.

 Most practiced religions: